 Does Microsoft use my data to train AI models?

 Except for certain categories of users or users who have opted out, Microsoft uses data from Bing, MSN, Copilot, and interactions with ads on Microsoft for AI training.
-This includes de-identified search and news data, interactions with ads, and your voice and text conversations with Copilot.
+This includes de-identified search and news data, interactions with ads, and your voice and conversation activity with Copilot, including the images or files you upload.
 This data will be used to improve Copilot and our other products and services to create a better user experience for you and others.

 By using real-world consumer data to help train our underlying generative AI models, we can improve Copilot and offer a more reliable and relevant experience.
 The more diversity in conversations our AI models are exposed to, the better they will understand and serve important regional languages, geographies, cultural references, and trending topics of interest to you and other users.

-You can also control whether Copilot uses your conversations for model training.
+You can also control whether Copilot uses your conversation activity for model training.

 What data is excluded from model training?